 Hospitals, clinical laboratories and other healthcare provider customers that may purchase our products and product candidates, if approved, generally bill various third-party payors to cover all or a portion of the costs and fees associated with diagnostic tests, including the cost of the purchase of our products and product candidates.
 The majority of our diagnostic tests are performed in a hospital inpatient setting, where governmental payors, such as Medicare, generally reimburse hospitals a single bundled payment that is based on the patients' diagnosis under a classification system known as the Medicare severity diagnosis-related groups, classification for all items and services provided to the patient during a single hospitalization, regardless of whether our diagnostic tests are performed during such hospitalization.
 In addition, new products may be eligible for a new technology add-on payment, or NTAP, for up to three years under the Medicare Hospital Inpatient Prospective Payment System, or IPPS, if they meet certain criteria, including, among other things, demonstrating a substantial clinical improvement relative to services or technologies previously available.
-Effective October 1, 2019, hospitals paid under the IPPS are eligible to receive a NTAP for T2Bacteria, which is incremental to the MS-DRG reimbursement for qualifying Medicare inpatient cases based on the cost of the case.
-The Centers for Medicare & Medicaid Services, or CMS, has subsequently extended the NTAP for fiscal years 2021 and 2022.
+For fiscal years 2021 through 2022, hospitals paid under the IPPS were eligible to receive a NTAP for T2Bacteria, which was incremental to the MS-DRG reimbursement for qualifying Medicare inpatient cases based on the cost of the case.
+Effective fiscal year 2023, T2Bacteria is no longer eligible for NTAP.
 To the extent that our diagnostic tests are performed in an outpatient setting, certain of our tests, including our T2SARS-CoV-2 Panel, may be eligible for separate payment under the Clinical Laboratory Fee Schedule using existing Current Procedural Terminology, or CPT, codes.